Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Introduction

 \subsection{Outline}

-We begin this paper in Sec.~\ref{sec:QPE_split} by defining a few mathematical objects.
+We begin in Sec.~\ref{sec:QPE_split} by defining a few mathematical objects.
 We separate the quantum part of a phase estimation problem, namely sampling of the phase (or signal) function $g(k)$ in Eq.~\eqref{eq:phase_function} given an input unitary $U$ and input state $|\Psi\rangle$ in Definition \ref{def:phase_function_estimation_problem} through running some quantum circuits, and the classical processing of samples from $g(k)$ to extract the eigenvalue data of $U$.
-In Sec.~\ref{sec:distcirc} we state and prove some needed properties of the distance between periodic phases.
+In Sec.~\ref{sec:distcirc} we state and prove some needed properties of the distance between phases.
 In Sec.~\ref{sec:speed_limits} we prove several Cramer-Rao bounds on the scaling of the error versus the total quantum cost for the estimation of a single eigenvalue phase, Theorem \ref{thm:heisenberg_limit}.
 We state the previous result on getting Heisenberg-limited scaling for a single eigenvalue phase in Algorithm \ref{alg:single_phase_Heisenberg_limit}.
+Table \ref{tab:glossary} contains a glossary of the symbols used in this paper.

-In Sec.~\ref{sec:QPE_sparse_def} we properly define a multi-eigenvalue phase estimation problem (with assumptions) and state properties of the so-called QEEP algorithm in Theorem~\ref{thm:QEEP_oracle}.
-Here we prove some error bounds when one uses this algorithm in the form of Alg.~\ref{alg:phase_extraction} in Lemma \ref{lem:phase_extraction_promises}.
-Alg.~\ref{alg:phase_extraction} is the fixed-order subroutine in our final Algorithm \ref{alg:adaptive} which achieves Heisenberg scaling.
+In Sec.~\ref{sec:QPE_sparse_def} we properly define a multi-eigenvalue phase estimation problem (Def.~\ref{def:MEEP}).
+We discuss algorithms that can be used to extract multiple phases from densely-sampled signal $g(k)$.
+We state error bounds satisfied by the output of Alg.~\ref{alg:phase_extraction} (Lemma \ref{lem:phase_extraction_promises}) that is used as the fixed-order subroutine in our final Algorithm \ref{alg:adaptive} which achieves Heisenberg scaling.

 In Section \ref{sec:phase_matching_problem} we present our Heisenberg-limited algorithm.
 We discuss a critical aliasing problem to be solved which occurs when estimating multiple eigenvalues.
 We show that an adaptive choice for $k$ in $g(k)$ can solve this issue and we prove that such adaptive choice always exists in Lemma~\ref{lem:phase_matching_solution}.
 In Lemma \ref{lem:phase_matching_checks} and Lemma \ref{lem:phase_matching_with_failures} we prove some properties about Algorithm \ref{alg:adaptive} which will be helpful in proving the final Theorem \ref{thm:adaptive_gets_Heisenberg_limit}.